Research Interests:

 Forest biometrics and measurements

-and developing imputation and sampling techniques to assess,
+develop imputation and sampling techniques to assess,

-monitor, and analyze forest resources.
+monitor, and analyze forest resources; develop quantitative

-Eskelson (PhD); Donald Gagliasso (MS); Michael
+Graduate Students: Donald Gagliasso (MS); Zane

-Research Associate: Greg Latta (MS)
+Research Associates: Greg Latta (MS); Bianca

 Courses: